 How Does Misdiagnosis Occur?

-It is fairly common for doctors to miss important medical details or misjudge a symptom that may lead them to the wrong conclusion about your health conditions.
+It is fairly common for doctors to miss important medical details or misjudge a symptom that may lead them to the wrong conclusion about their health conditions.
 Here are some of the most common critical details doctors may miss:

 Patient’s history: It is important for doctors to take the patient’s medical history into account.
 They should be able to evaluate the effect of the medications you currently take and the impact a past health condition could have on your current health issues.